 2020 has definitely thrown a lot of new situations at everyone that we did not expect to experience.
 It might mean that plans we originally had have gone out the window.
 I have had various realisations recently - all of which are not what I originally had in mind.
 It has been a little scary because I am going against the norm, or a case of this just is not the circumstances I would thought I would be in.
 But, I know that I am not the only one and that COVID-19 has changed things for everyone.
 Whilst we are isolated, we do have a common hardship we are all going through- a very rapidly changing world and environment.

 Bullet journaling was admittedly something I first heard about through the internet, especially when it became more of a craze and popular thing.
 I had no idea what it was beforehand.
-For those who may not be aware, bullet journaling is a method of personal organisation all in one notebook and something you can put as much or as little effort in as you like.
+For those who may not be aware, bullet journaling is a method of personal organisation contained all in one notebook and something you can put as much or as little effort into as you like.
 It is a way of organising everything in your life - that can be from books you want to read, to deadlines.
-I was initially unsure whether it was something I could incorporate into my life as one Google will show you so much.
+I was initially unsure whether it was something I could incorporate into my life.
+One Google of bullet journals will show you works of art and very intricate designs.
 It can be quite daunting and seem very impractical as you often get very pretty and time-consuming spreads.
 In the last year or so, however, it has become one of my favourite ways of organising myself.
-I have loved how adaptable and useful it has become for me and I wanted to share why I think this is something anyone can incorporate in their lifestyle - how it can allow you to feel more put together.
+I have loved how adaptable and useful it has become for me and I wanted to share why I think this is something anyone can incorporate into their lifestyle - how it can allow you to feel more put together.

 Social media is a powerful tool.
 It is a pretty big part of blogging for me as it allows me to share my work with more people.
 Connect with others.
 I do think social media can be used positively.
 Used positively, social media can contribute to good vibes and be uplifting.
 However, I have always had a love-hate relationship with it because whilst it can be used positively, it is really easy to fall down a rabbit hole and suddenly, it is not so good for mental health.